Explicit Acyclic Models and (Co)Chain Operations: The Barratt-Eccles Operad

 \begin{rem} Next we apply the normalized chain complex functor, which is a symmetric monoidal functor, and define the components of the Barratt-Eccles operad in the category of chain complexes to be $\cE(n) = N_*(E\Sigma_n)$.
 The term {\it symmetric monoidal functor} refers to properties of the functorial Eilenberg-Zilber maps $EZ \colon N_*(X) \otimes N_*(Y) \to N_*(X \times Y)$.
 Recall that any set theoretic inclusion of groups $G \to G'$ that corresponds identity elements induces a map of normalized chain complexes $N_*(EG) \to N_*(EG')$ that commutes with the contractions $h_G, h_{G'}$.
-This fact was discussed in Example 5.3 of Part I. Combined with the Eilenberg-Zilber map $EZ$, we then obtain alternate candidates $\cO_{\cE} = N_*(\cO_W)\circ EZ$ for the operad structure maps of the Barratt-Eccles symmetric operad in the category of chain complexes, Of course it is necessary to prove these structure maps of chain complexes do satisfy the operad axioms.
-There are very easy proofs that simply show these $\cO_\cE$ coincide with the standard procedure twisted equivariant chain maps that we have already proved define an operad. \end{rem} \begin{prop} The map $ N_*(\cO_W)\circ EZ$ coincides with the standard twisted equivariant procedure chain map between domain and range from Proposition \ref{19.2}, using the preferred basis of the domain over products of symmetric groups and the preferred contraction of the range. \end{prop} \begin{proof} We give two proofs.
-Our first proof is simply the observation that the uniqueness result Proposition \ref{19.3} applies directly.\\
+This fact was discussed in Example 5.3 of Part I. Combined with the Eilenberg-Zilber map $EZ$, we then obtain alternate candidates $ N_*(\cO_W)\circ EZ$ for the operad structure maps of the Barratt-Eccles symmetric operad in the category of chain complexes, Of course it is necessary to prove these structure maps of chain complexes do satisfy the operad axioms.
+There are easy proofs that simply show the maps $ N_*(\cO_W)\circ EZ$ coincide with the standard procedure twisted equivariant chain maps $\cO_B$ that we have already proved define an operad. \end{rem} \begin{prop} For $B_*(n) = N_*(E\Sigma_n)$, the maps $ N_*(\cO_W)\circ EZ$ coincide with the standard twisted equivariant procedure chain maps $\cO_B$ between domain and range from Remark \ref{19.1} and Proposition \ref{19.2}, using the preferred basis of the domain over products of symmetric groups and the preferred contraction of the range. \end{prop} \begin{proof} The maps $\cO_B$ and $ N_*(\cO_W)\circ EZ$ agree in degree 0.
+Also, as explained during the discussion of Subsection 6.4 of Part I, the map $N_*(\cO_W) \circ EZ$ takes basis elements of the domain to elements in the image of the contraction of the range.
+This holds because up to signs the $EZ$ map takes basis elements to sums of basis elements, which are in the image of the contraction, and then $N_*(\cO_W)$ commutes with contractions.\\

-Here is a second proof.
-We proved in Section 8 of Part I that the map $EZ$ is the ordinary equivariant standard procedure map.
-We observed in Remark \ref{19.7} that $N_*(\cO_W)$ commutes with contractions and is twisted equivariant.
-The composition is thus the twisted standard procedure chain map, by an easy argument essentially identical to that of Proposition 6.5(ii) of Part I.\\ \end{proof}
+We next prove the twisted equivariance formula for $ N_*(\cO_W)\circ EZ$.
+Then we simply observe that the uniqueness result Proposition \ref{19.3} applies.\\